-- A. Private Roads: All private roads shall require a Land Use and Grading Permit before any earth moving. - 1.
-Private roads shall be designed and constructed in accordance with the Private Road standards and specifications issued by the Benzie County Road Commission. (http://www.benziecrc.org/PDF/documents/Private Roads.pdf)
+- A. Private Roads: - 1.
+Private roads shall be designed and constructed in accordance with the Private Road standards and specifications issued by the Benzie County Road Commission.

-Private roads that will be constructed as part of a subdivision, site condominium, cluster housing project or other private development shall comply with the Benzie County Road Commission Standards and Specifications for Subdivisions, Site Condominiums and Other Development Projects. (http://www.benziecrc.org/PDF/documents/Standard_Specs_3_13_2006.pdf)
+Private roads that will be constructed as part of a subdivision, site condominium, cluster housing project or other private development shall comply with the Benzie County Road Commission Standards and Specifications for Subdivisions, Site Condominiums and Other Development Projects.